zalando/zalando.github.io/_posts/2019-02-04-Open-Source-Harassment-Policy.md

   image: collaborate.jpg
 ---

+When you as a Zalando employee engage in open source communities as part of your work, you will interact with the wider open source communities outside Zalando - this is generally a good experience and collaborating with many different types of developers with different backgrounds is generally a positive input to your personal development.

-The open source community is no different than any other online community, there is a risk of encountering negative or even abusive behavior from its members when you work as an open source contributor or maintainer.
-As an employer encouraging open source participation, we have decided to devise a [policy](https://opensource.zalando.com/docs/resources/harassment-policy/) for how we as a company can support our employees.
+However, there is also a small risk of encountering negative or even abusive behavior from community members when you act as an open source contributor or maintainer.

+As an employer encouraging open source participation, we have decided to devise a [policy](https://opensource.zalando.com/docs/resources/harassment-policy/) for how we as a company can support our employees in case of harassment.

 ### Statistics on harassment in open source
 An extensive [survey by Github](https://opensourcesurvey.org/2017/) in 2017 showed that nearly one out of five have experienced negative behavior personally and 50% have witnessed it between other people - fortunately outright harassment is much less likely with 14% witnessing it and 3% experiencing it personally.